Assessments

 (WIAT-III)

-The WIAT-III (Wechsler Individual Achievement Test, Third Edition) offers a structured way to assess academic skills across a variety of domains.
-Designed for individuals from preschool through to adulthood, it explores key areas such as reading, writing, mathematics, and oral language.
+The WIAT-III (Wechsler Individual Achievement Test, Third Edition) is used to assess a person’s academic skills across various domains.
+It is designed for individuals from preschool through adulthood and helps to measure abilities in areas such as reading, writing, mathematics, and oral language.

 Educational assessments are designed to offer a clearer understanding of each person’s unique learning profile, including their strengths, areas where additional support may be helpful, and the factors that influence how they think and learn.

-These assessments may explore:
+These assessments may consider:

 How the educational assessment process works

-Gaining clarity about whether ADHD, autism, dyslexia, dyscalculia, or giftedness may be relevant before committing to a full diagnostic assessment may make a meaningful difference.
+It may be helpful to understand whether ADHD, autism, dyslexia, dyscalculia, or giftedness may be relevant to your child’s learning before committing to a full diagnostic assessment.

 At PsychWell, our process is designed to be thoughtful, staged, and transparent so families may feel informed and confident at every step, without unnecessary cost or overwhelm.